hnb-rabear/excel-to-unity-example/README.md

 | ---- | ---- | ----- | ------- |
 ```

+Constants Sheets, named with the suffix `Constants` compile project constants.
+The design rules are:

-- The sheet name needs to have `Constants` as a prefix or suffix.
+- The sheet name must end with `Constants`.
 - There are four columns: Name, Type, Value, and Comment.
-- Name: This is the name of the constant, it must be written continuously, does not contain special characters, and should be capitalized.
+  - Name: The name of the constant; must be continuous, without special characters.
-- Type: This is the data type of the constant.
-You can use the following data types: `int`, `float`, `bool`, `string`, `int-array`, `float-array`, `vector2`, and `vector3`.
+  - Type: The data type of the constant.
+Possible data types include: `int`, `float`, `bool`, `string`, `int-array`, `float-array`, `vector2`, and `vector3`.
-- Value: The value corresponding to the data type.
-For array data types, elements must be separated by `:` or `|` or `newline`.
+  - Value: The value matching the data type.
+For array types, separate elements with `:` or `|` or `newline`.

 ### IDs: